-- ease of access to late night public transport in the local area - making facilities available for customers and staff to contact a local taxi firm - facilities to allow patrons to wait for taxis and mini cabs in a safe environment where they will not cause disturbance to residents - taxi queue management - provision of clear, accessible, comprehensive and up-to-date information to customers and staff

-- proposals deterring illegal mini cabs touting for business outside the venue - appropriate staff training programme, including advice on safe travel to and from work. - 122.
+- ease of access to late night public transport in the local area - making facilities available for customers and staff to contact a local taxi firm - facilities to allow patrons to wait for taxis and mini cabs in a safe environment where they will not cause disturbance to local residents - taxi queue management - provision of clear, accessible, comprehensive and up-to-date information to customers and staff - proposals deterring illegal mini cabs touting for business outside the venue - appropriate staff training programme, including advice on safe travel to and from work. - 115.
 Applicants for new licences and those wishing to increase their operational hours, or the capacity of their premises will need to demonstrate that due consideration has been given to arrangements for the quick, safe and quiet dispersal of customers from their venues.

-This may include additional measures for premises located in or near Low Traffic Neighbourhoods.
-The emphasis should be on promoting public transport, taxis and licensed mini cabs as car parking facilities are limited and experience indicates that customers parking cars in residential areas often create noise and interrupts the sleep of residents - 123.
-The Licensing Authority is concerned about the impact of mini cabs waiting outside licensed premise on nearby residents and the nuisance and safety issues arising from unlicensed mini cabs touting for business outside venues.
+The emphasis should be on promoting public transport, taxis and licenced mini cabs as car parking facilities are limited and experience indicates that customers parking cars in residential areas often create noise and interrupts the sleep of local residents

+116. The Licensing Authority is concerned about the impact of mini cabs waiting outside licensed premise on nearby residents and the nuisance and safety issues arising from unlicensed mini cabs touting for business outside venues.
 It expects licensees to proactively manage the demand for taxis and mini cabs and to minimise their impact on residents.
-It also expects applicants and licence holder to implement measures to support enforcement agencies dealing with illegal mini cabs. - 124.
-For staff working beyond midnight the Licensing Authority expects applicants to adopt a safe transport home policy, which might include free transport for staff to return safely home or individual risk assessments to identify the availability of transport options and potential hazards.
+It also expects applicants and licence holder to implement measures to support enforcement agencies dealing with illegal mini cabs.